ezra-bible-app/ezra-bible-app/CONTRIBUTING.md

       "context": "Context"
     }
 ```

+Please do not translate the product name "Ezra Bible App" and also keep unique terms like "Strong's", "CrossWire Bible Society" and "SWORD".

 4) Once the translation is complete, it needs to be added to the `AVAILABLE_LOCALES` list in [`/app/frontend/controllers/i18n_controller.js`](https://github.com/ezra-bible-app/ezra-bible-app/blob/master/app/frontend/controllers/i18n_controller.js):
 ```
 const AVAILABLE_LOCALES = ['de', 'en', 'nl', 'fr', 'es', 'sk', 'uk', 'ru'];  <== Add the language